RHagenson/bio-tool-requests/.github/ISSUE_TEMPLATE/new-tool-request.md

 [Describe the output.
 Output must be a standard file format.]

+# Rejection/Termination Conditions

+[Describe any conditions that should result in failure.
+Think of these conditions as those that are either impossible biologically, or are to prevent misuse of the tool.]

 # Similar tools

 [Are there similar such tools in existence?
 How is this tool different?]